ctb/titus-blog/src/2014-davis-and-training.rst

 no clear answer at MSU, but this was one reason I focused on training.

-At Davis, I hope to limit my formal collaborations, and instead concentrate on training everybody to deal with their own data; in addition to being the only scalable approach, this is career-building for them.
+At Davis, I hope to limit my formal collaborations to research topics, and concentrate on training everybody to deal with their own data; in addition to being the only scalable approach, this is career-building for them.
 This means not only investing in training, but trying to build a community around the training topics.
 So I'd like to do